 - Prepare the turkey by lining a large container with a turkey brining bag.
 A large roasting pan, stock pot, or 5 gallon bucket works well.
 Place the turkey inside the bag, add 2 quarts of cold buttermilk, the last quart of cold water, and the salty herbal infusion.
 Secure the top of the bag and squish to combine the brine together and coat the turkey.
 Make sure the turkey is covered with the brine.
 Refrigerate for at least 24 hours or up to 48 hours.

 - Adjust the oven racks so that the turkey can sit in the center of the oven.
 Depending on the size of the turkey, you'll need to use the lowest or second to lowest rack placement, removing additional racks as necessary.
 Preheat oven to 400º.

 - Remove the turkey from the brine, discarding the herbs, peppercorns, and liquid brine.
 Pat the turkey dry with paper towels and place breast side up in a large roasting pan lined with a rack.
 Cut onion into quarters, cut garlic in half, place both inside the turkey cavity.

 - Place the turkey in the oven, with the breast centered and the legs pointing towards the back right of the oven.
 Roast 30 minutes, then rotate the legs to the back left of the oven, keeping the breast centered, and reduce the oven temperature to 350º.

 - Continue to rotate the legs from left to right every 30 minutes until a meat thermometer in thickest part of the thigh reads 180º, the breast meat reads 165º, and the skin is crispy and golden brown.
 For a 14 lb turkey, it should take about 3 – 3 1/2 hours total roasting time.

-- Remove turkey from oven, cover and allow to rest 15 minutes before carving.
+- Remove turkey from oven, cover and allow to rest 15 minutes or more before carving.